anusgo/remote-repo/README.md

 # remote-repo
-It is the repo in Git hub
+It is the repo.

+I am adding a state for demo-branch